javaee/jms-spec/pages/JMSListener2.md

 <b>This is still a MDB</b>

-* The listener class is still a message-driven bean and so must be configured as one, either by adding the <tt>@MessageDriven</tt> annotation or using the <tt>&lt;message-driven&gt;</tt> element in the deployment descriptor.
+* The listener class is still a message-driven bean and so must be configured as one, either by adding the `@MessageDriven` annotation or using the `&lt;message-driven&gt;` element in the deployment descriptor.
 It may also be necessary to specify which resource adapter should be used.

 <b>Application-defined callback methods</b>

 * A JMS MDB may have any number of application-defined callback methods.
 Each callback method will be treated as representing a separate consumer, and so may specify a different queue or topic, connection factory, durable subscription, message selector etc.

-* Each application-defined callback method must be specified using the annotation <tt>@JMSListener</tt>.
-The <tt>@JMSListener</tt> annotation may also be used to specify the queue or topic from where messages are to be received.
-Additional information about how the consumer is configured may be specified using the annotations <tt>@JMSConnectionFactory</tt>, <tt>@Acknowledge</tt>, <tt>@SubscriptionDurability</tt>, <tt>@ClientId</tt>, <tt>@SubscriptionName</tt> or <tt>@MessageSelector</tt>.
+* Each application-defined callback method must be specified using the annotation `@JMSListener`.
+The `@JMSListener` annotation may also be used to specify the queue or topic from where messages are to be received.
+Additional information about how the consumer is configured may be specified using the annotations `@JMSConnectionFactory`, `@Acknowledge`, `@SubscriptionDurability`, `@ClientId`, `@SubscriptionName` or `@MessageSelector`.

 * A callback method may have any number of parameters.
 Depending on the parameter type and any parameter annotations, each parameter will may be set to the message, the message body, a message header or a message property.

 * Each application-defined callback method must return void.

-* An MDB with application-defined callback methods must implement the interface <tt>javax.jms.JMSMessageDrivenBean</tt> This is a new marker interface which defines no methods, and is required to satisfy the requirements of EJB 3.2 section 5.6.5 "Message-Driven Bean with No-Methods Listener Interface".
+* An MDB with application-defined callback methods must implement the interface `javax.jms.JMSMessageDrivenBean` This is a new marker interface which defines no methods, and is required to satisfy the requirements of EJB 3.2 section 5.6.5 "Message-Driven Bean with No-Methods Listener Interface".
 (Note that it is hoped that the EJB spec can be updated so that this marker interface will not actually be needed.
 See  [https://java.net/jira/browse/EJB_SPEC-115 EJB_SPEC-115]  and  [https://java.net/jira/browse/EJB_SPEC-126 EJB_SPEC-126] )

-* Both the callback method and the <tt>JMSMessageDrivenBean</tt> interface may be inherited.
+* Both the callback method and the `JMSMessageDrivenBean` interface may be inherited.

 <b>MDBs that implement javax.jms.MessageListener</b>

-* JMS MDBs may continue to implement <tt>javax.jms.MessageListener</tt> as they do now.
-In this case they must implement the callback method <tt>onMessage(Message m)</tt>.
-Any (or none) of the new callback annotations may be applied to this method; it is not necessary to specify <tt>@JMSListener</tt>.
+* JMS MDBs may continue to implement `javax.jms.MessageListener` as they do now.
+In this case they must implement the callback method `onMessage(Message m)`.
+Any (or none) of the new callback annotations may be applied to this method; it is not necessary to specify `@JMSListener`.

-* If the MDB implements <tt>javax.jms.MessageListener</tt> then additional callback methods (in addition to <tt>onMessage(Message m)</tt>) may only be implemented if the MDB also implements <tt>JMSMessageDrivenBean</tt> and is also explicitly configured to specify that its listener interface is <tt>JMSMessageDrivenBean</tt> (e.g. by using the annotation <tt>@MessageDriven(messageListenerInterface=JMSMessageDrivenBean.class)</tt>).
+* If the MDB implements `javax.jms.MessageListener` then additional callback methods (in addition to `onMessage(Message m)`) may only be implemented if the MDB also implements `JMSMessageDrivenBean` and is also explicitly configured to specify that its listener interface is `JMSMessageDrivenBean` (e.g. by using the annotation `@MessageDriven(messageListenerInterface=JMSMessageDrivenBean.class)`).

 <b>Threading rules</b>